lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub131_1.png)
-▲ Stahn and his team renewed their resolve to save the world rather than wallow in their sorrow.
+▲ Stahn renewed his resolve to save the world rather than wallow in his sorrow.

 ---